 So you’ve heard the buzz, but you still want to know: what is alkaline water?
 Is it different from the various types of filtered water, purified water, distilled water, or natural spring water?
 And are there benefits for those who drink it?

 How do you reap the benefits of alkaline water?
-Using it for drinking water and to cook with are the natural ways to benefit from it.
-You can purchase it as bottled water if you only plan on using it occasionally, but for maximum benefit, it is more economical and better for the environment to install a water treatment system to a tap water system such as a kitchen sink.
+Try using it for drinking water and in cooking.
+You can purchase it as bottled water if you only plan on using it occasionally, but for maximum benefit, it’s more economical and better for the environment to install a water treatment system to a tap water system such as a kitchen sink.
 This gives you easy, constant access to alkaline water to use for drinking and in cooking.

 Laundry detergent allergies are complicated because they can be caused by any number of chemicals used in detergents.
 Because of this, there’s no allergy test that can be done to detect detergent allergies.
 Though doctors can’t give you forewarning about possible detergent allergies, there are things you can do after you discover that you’re allergic to certain laundry soaps to help prevent further allergic reactions.

 If you plan on using detergent, try some of these tips to protect yourself.

 Once you discover a detergent that you are allergic to, make a list of all of the chemicals used in that detergent, and try to avoid other detergents that have a similar chemical makeup.